Uniswap/interface/README.md

 yarn add react-native-reanimated
 ```

-## 📟 NPM Commands
-- go over each `package.json` to get accustomed with NPM commands specific to each package
-- the root `package.json` should contain only monorepo specific commands

 ## Notes

 - this repo serves as a good starting point for development with Expo EAS, and will be improved in terms of workflow and tooling as we progress and discover new stuff that we might need, for example:
   - for Storybook, we might swap Webpack in favor of Vite or Turbopack because of the slow build time
   - better testing architecture?
 Right now `apps/tests` is configured to run user interaction tests with `testing-library` ([docs](https://reactnative.dev/docs/testing-overview#testing-user-interactions)).
 We might want to add Snapshot testing and E2E Detox tests.
 Or picking between moving `jest` to each individual package VS root jest config with `projects: [...]`.
 Not a priority right now.